Godspeed-exe/CIPs/CIP-0025/README.md

 ## Abstract

+-- Change to NOT CIP 10 FILES to skip validation, does this impact?
 This proposal defines an Media Token Metadata Standard for Native Tokens.

 ## Motivation: why is this CIP necessary?